 However, as you near retirement age, you may not want to risk your savings dropping significantly if there’s a market downturn because there isn’t as much time to recover.
 Investing in less risky options may be better.

-Sometimes it's nice to get a little help with your investing decisions, even when you've done your research.
+Want a little help?
 A financial professional can walk you through your options and help you put together an IRA portfolio specific to your needs.
+Check with your HR contact to see if your company’s retirement savings plan offers financial professional services.
+Or, we can help you find one near you.